Which employers are covered by the General Data Protection Regulation (GDPR)?

 Consent is only one of a number of potential legal bases for processing employee data.
 Alternative legal bases include processing being:

 - required by law.
-This would cover, e.g., processing of sickness absence data to facilitate the payment of statutory sick pay in the UK
+This would cover, e.g., processing of sickness absence data to facilitate the payment of statutory sick pay in the UK; and

 - in the employer’s legitimate interests which outweigh the general privacy rights of employees.
-This is potentially much wider in scope and will assume much greater prominence under the GDPR
+This is potentially wide in scope.

-What steps should employers be taking to comply with the GDPR?
+What steps should employers take to comply with the GDPR?

 Companies should review their template employee documentation such as employment contracts and any free-standing employee data processing consents.
-For both new hires and existing employees, we recommend that companies replace the consent language in these documents by new language referencing the alternative legal bases referred to above.
+For both new hires and existing employees, companies should replace the consent language in these documents by language referencing the alternative legal bases referred to above.
 For existing employees, companies should roll out employee data processing notices which refer to these alternative legal bases.

 What are the potential sanctions for non-compliance?

 Failure to comply with the GDPR can result in fines of up to €20 million or 4% of a company’s (or the entire group company’s) annual worldwide turnover.
-This is significantly higher than the current penalties available for non-compliance with the existing regime (e.g. fines of up to £500,000 in the UK).
+This is significantly higher than the previous penalties available for non-compliance with the previous regime (e.g. fines of up to £500,000 in the UK).